 - Expedite drug development

-ASH recently announced plans to develop a registry that will harness the power of big data to conquer blood diseases worldwide.
+In 2017, ASH announced plans to develop a registry that will harness the power of big data to conquer blood diseases worldwide.
 The research-focused registry will initially focus on sickle cell disease and multiple myeloma.
-To learn more, please contact email@example.com.
+Visit ASH's registry page to learn more.

 Other SCD Research-Focused Resourcesback to top